study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/backup-and-recovery.md

 ## Conclusion

-A comprehensive backup and recovery strategy is essential for maintaining the reliability and availability of the ORCATech Learning Platform.
+A comprehensive backup and recovery strategy is essential for maintaining the reliability and availability of the LabDojo Learning Platform.
 This guide provides the framework for protecting data and ensuring business continuity.

 Key success factors:
 - Regular testing and validation